videojs/videojs-contrib-hls/README.md

 See html5rocks's [article](http://www.html5rocks.com/en/tutorials/cors/)
 for more info.

-##### useTagCues
+##### useCueTags
 * Type: `boolean`
 * can be used as an initialization option

-When the `useTagCues` property is set to `true,` a text track is created with the id 'hls-segment-metadata' and kind 'metadata'.
+When the `useCueTags` property is set to `true,` a text track is created with the id 'hls-segment-metadata' and kind 'metadata'.
 The track is then added to `player.textTracks()`.
-Whenever a segment is playing, its associated tags will be listed as a tags property under its active cue.
+Whenever a segment associated with a cue tag is playing, the cue tags will be listed as a properties inside of a stringified JSON object under its active cue's `text` property.
+The properties that are currently supported are cueOut, cueOutCont, and cueIn.
 Changes in active cue may be tracked by following the Video.js cue points API for text tracks.
 For example:

 ```javascript